With Food Support, adoption camels are helped who aren’t been fully adopted yet…

 An adult camel lasts 40 days with 40 kg of grain.

-By roughage we mean hay and alfalfa grass.
+By roughage we mean hay and dried Egyptian clover.
 Roughage is the most expensive and is very important because it replaces grazing.

 Camels in Sinai should receive roughage twice a day.
 Camels are ruminants.